shadowl5-oss/Eliza-Installer/README.md

 2. Set up Node.js and pnpm if not present
 3. Clone the Eliza repository
 4. Set up the environment
-5. Build and start the Eliza chatbot
+5. Build and start the Eliza chatbot in a stylized tmux session

 ## Prerequisites